What’s In YOUR Emergency Essentials Car Kit?

 What's in your Emergency Essentials Car Kit?

-Are you stocking your vehicle so it’s ready for an emergency?
-What items have you included that we didn’t mention here?
-Let’s talk about it in the comments.
+Are you stocking your vehicle so it's ready for an emergency?
+What items have you included that we didn't mention here?
+Let's discuss them in the comments.

 Don't Miss Out!